openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 Several Red Hat operators have normal operating modes where they assure their operands have required cloud resources to perform properly.
-Most often, these operators use the Cloud Credential Operator's CredentialsRequest API in Mint mode to automatically create the IAM roles and credentials required for the operator to assume the role and authenticate with the Cloud Provider.
+Most often, these operators use the Cloud Credential Operator's CredentialsRequest API in Mint mode to automatically create the IAM user and credentials required for the operator to authenticate with the Cloud Provider.

 In Manual mode or more generally on clusters that support TAT (CCO not necessarily installed), an admin installing an